11 Fun Things to Do in Concord NH

 Hike Oak Hill Trail

-couple hiking and smiling
+Couple hiking and smiling on a sunny day

 If you’re looking for a great way to stretch your legs and get outside, hike the Oak Hill Trail, the most well-known hiking trail in the area.
 It’s about 3.8 miles long with about 700 feet of elevation gain, so not too strenuous!